ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-column-filter/index.md

 - The other columns demonstrate the different provided filters, and can be added to the group column by dragging them into the [Row Group Panel](/grouping-group-panel/) at the top.
 - If you remove all the columns from the grouping except for the **Athlete** column, the option to show the filter in the **Group** column will be hidden as there is no valid filter to display.

-<grid-example title='Group Column Filter - Single Group Column' name='group-filter-single' type='generated' options='{ "enterprise": true, "exampleHeight": 565, "modules": ["clientside", "rowgrouping", "menu", "filterpanel"] }'></grid-example>
+<grid-example title='Group Column Filter - Single Group Column' name='group-filter-single' type='generated' options='{ "enterprise": true, "exampleHeight": 565, "modules": ["clientside", "rowgrouping", "menu", "filterpanel", "setfilter", "multifilter"] }'></grid-example>

 ### Multiple Group Columns